-Mandarin Chinese II
+Mandarin Chinese II/Mandarin Chinese II Honors

-Prerequisite: Successful completion of Mandarin Chinese I.
+Prerequisite: Successful completion of Mandarin Chinese I and students must meet the Honors entry criteria.

 This course is designed to assist students in learning interpersonal and academic Chinese in a comfortable and supportive environment.
 The grammatical structures learned in Mandarin Chinese I are reviewed and refined.
 Students improve their abilities in the target language in the four areas of communication: listening, speaking, reading and writing and acquire a greater understanding of cultural contexts within a global society.
 The course increases awareness of the Chinese culture and civilization and this awareness is enhanced by exposure to selected literary passages as well as authentic materials.
 These experiences lead students to understand broad concepts and develop strategies for analyzing these concepts across the disciplines.
 Differentiated teaching strategies are implemented for heritage or non-heritage students.
 The orientation toward communication and cultural awareness is the primary focus of planning and instruction.